 Statewide, reimbursement for DSP salaries has increased just 1.4 percent per year over the last eight years.
 Despite the high demands of the job, DSPs currently earn on average between $10 and $13 per hour.
 We are losing our DSPs to higher-paying entry-level job sectors, which continue to increase their hourly wages.

-Our statewide vacancy rate for DSPs in 2016 was 11%, a 43% increase over 2014, and many local agencies throughout the state have vacancy rates in excess of 20%.
-Our turnover rates are also problematic with nearly one in every four DSPs leaving the job in less than a year.
+In 2017, our statewide vacancy rate for DSPs was 14.4%, a 30% increase from 2016 and an 80% increase since 2014.
+Many agencies throughout the state are faring even worse, with vacancy rates in excess of 20%.
+Turnover rates are also problematic, with nearly one in every three DSPs leaving the job in less than a year.

-To address this workforce crisis, The Arc New York helped create a coalition of all the major developmental disabilities agencies in New York State and was one of the driving forces behind the #bFair2DirectCare campaign.
+To address the workforce crisis, The Arc New York helped create a coalition of all of the major developmental disability provider agencies in New York State and was one of the driving forces behind the #bFair2DirectCare campaign.

 While we were successful in 2017 in getting the Governor and Legislature to include $191 million in the enacted state budget to provide two consecutive 3.25% wage increases for DSPs, that is not enough to fully fund living wages for DSPs.

 We will continue to advocate with our #bFair2DirectCare coalition to secure living wages for DSPs.